greenflash1357/Digits.jl/README.md

 Returns true if a and b are valid permutations of their digits.

 ##### ispalindrome(n)
-Returns true n is a palindromic number.
+Returns true if n is a palindromic number.

 Note: Most functions accept an array of digits aswell as the number.